 Diagnosis of intestinal amebiasis rests on finding either trophozoites in diarrheal stools or cysts in formed stools.
 Diarrheal stools should be examined within one hour of collection to see the ameboid motility of the trophozoite.
-The trophozoite characteristically contain ingested red blood cells.
+The trophozoite characteristically contains ingested red blood cells.

 Characteristics of Stool

-- Macroscopic appearance of stool: Offensive dark brown semisolid stool, acid in reaction, admixed with blood, mucus and much fecal matter.
+- Macroscopic appearance of stool: Offensive dark brown semisolid stool, acid in reaction, admixed with blood, mucus, and much fecal matter.

 - General microscopic examination:

-- Presence of charcot-Leyden crystals.
+- Presence of Charcot-Leyden crystals.
 Scanty cellular exudates, and consists of only the nuclear masses (“pyknotic bodies).

 - E. histolytica infection is distinguished from bacillary dysentery by the lack of high fever and absence PMN leukocytosis